SoliantMike/FM-WebDirect-Redirect/README.md

 user: demo
 pass: demo

 These can be changed as needed, and taken down from your FileMaker Server when done.
-Update the php to use with your own solutions.
+Update the html files to use with your own solutions.

 If the HTML files are hosted on a different web server than the FileMaker Server, you will need to update the FileMaker script steps that reference "Get ( HostName )" with the address of where the files are hosted.
 You may also need to adjust the CORS settings to allow javascript to run.